natverse/nat/README.md

 Note the specification of both the jefferislab.org repository and the default CRAN repository in order to ensure that package dependencies are installed from CRAN and the main package is installed from our repository.
-Note also that it is necessary to specify `type='both` on platforms where binary packages are the norm (Windows/MacOS X) since **nat** is only provided as a source package on our repository.
+Note also that it is necessary to specify `type='both'` on platforms where binary packages are the norm (Windows/MacOS X) since **nat** is only provided as a source package on our repository.